 According to Figure 6, we propose that vulnerability has four dimensions: economic, health, social and geographical.
-Low income and bad infrastructure are the main drivers of vulnerability against disasters according to Tasnuva et al. (2020).
-Bad outcomes in health, such as high prevalence of chronic illness could be related with a higher vulnerability (Djalante et al., 2020).
-Certain configurations on socio-economic variables make households especially vulnerable, such as unemployment, low educational achievement, there are evidence that younger and female head of households is related to probability of being affected by a disaster (Rapeli, 2017).
+Low income and bad infrastructure are the main drivers of vulnerability to disasters according to Tasnuva et al. (2020).
+Bad outcomes in health, such as a high prevalence of chronic illness could be related with a higher vulnerability (Djalante et al., 2020).
+Certain configurations of socio-economic variables make households especially vulnerable, such as unemployment, and low educational achievement, there is evidence that younger and female head of households is related to the probability of being affected by a disaster (Rapeli, 2017).
 Geographical vulnerability depends on household location, which at the same time is determined by economic vulnerability: households located in vulnerable areas tend to be poor and this magnifies the vulnerability condition (Mattea, 2019).

 It is important to differentiate vulnerability from risk.
 According to UNDRR (2015) and Twigg (2004), in the context of disasters, risk is the combination of vulnerability, hazard and exposure, where vulnerability is defined as the foreseeable consequences of a damaging event on entities such as human lives, health, wealth, or environment.
 Hazard is the loss or injury caused by a potentially damaging physical event.
 Exposure is the property, people, systems, or other elements present in hazard zones.
 Vulnerability is operationalized as the human factor of disaster risk that shapes disaster risk.
 The predictive analysis would be entirely based on vulnerability factors.
 The geographical variables could capture a certain level of exposure, but it is important to notice that other variables could be also correlated with exposure.
 This paper contributes with an empirical application and evidence based on predictive analytics and machine learning applications.
 In the disaster risk assessment literature empirical evidence from data-mining methods is missing according to Behl and Dutta (2018).